microsoft/fhir-loader/scripts/Readme.md

-# FHIR-Loader Getting startd scripts Readme
+# FHIR-Bulk Loader Getting startd scripts Readme
 Script purpose, order of execution and other steps necessary to get up and running with FHIR-Loader

 ## Errata